jagdishthakur904/samsung-pd-training/README.md

 - **Voltage (V) Effect:**
   - Both 1.65V and 1.95V exhibit zero WNS for fast corners, indicating that the design comfortably meets setup timing requirements at these voltages.
-  - In slow corners, higher voltages (e.g., `ss_n40C_1v28`) lead to significantly higher WNS, suggesting that higher voltages can exacerbate setup timing violations in slow corners.
+  - In slow corners, lower voltages (e.g., `ss_n40C_1v28`) lead to significantly higher WNS, suggesting that lower voltages can increase setup timing violations in slow corners.